نوع مقاله : مقاله پژوهشی

 Methodology

 The present study uses four decision tree-based models and data (and information) from multiple bridges.
-The information used in this study to model the decision trees include up-stream flow velocity, average bed particle diameter, upstream flow depth and base width, angle of water intrusion into the base, base length, and diameter of particles of which 84% are smaller than its diameter, base shape factor, as input variables and local scour depth as output in the model.
+The information used in this study to model the decision trees include the upstream flow velocity, average bed particle diameter, upstream flow depth and base width, angle of water intrusion into the base, base length, and diameter of particles of which 84% are smaller than its diameter, base shape factor, as input variables and local scour depth as output in the model.
 In this study, new decision tree methods are used to calculate and compare the bridge base scour depth.
 In this study, data from the US Federal Highway Administration was used to build models and validate decision trees.
-It was extracted from statistics on a number of bridges in the US.
-All information was collected in the field and includes information related to the depth of scour around bridge piers in different locations.
+It was extracted from statistics on several bridges in the US.
+All information was collected in the field and included information related to the depth of scour around bridge piers in different locations.

 Findings